13 Fair Trade Gifts That Truly Keep On Giving

 - Pact’s fair trade underwear is made with long staple, organic, and fair trade cotton, without toxic dyes or pesticides.
 Better for your bits and better for the planet.
 They’ve got men’s, women’s and kids’ bottoms covered.

-- Azura Bay’s earth-loving lingerie is made with sustainable materials like GOTS-certified organic cotton, recycled synthetics, recycled lace, and TENCEL lyocell.
+- Azura Bay’s earth-loving ethical lingerie is made with sustainable materials like GOTS-certified organic cotton, recycled synthetics, recycled lace, and TENCEL lyocell.
 These sustainably sexy pieces come from a variety of fair trade certified and other strict labor law compliant brands.
-A simple search will show you which options are certifed fair trade—like this recycled mesh set from Underprotection.
+A simple search will show you which options are certified fair trade.

 13. FAIR TRADE GIFT BASKETS FROM EQUAL EXCHANGE